 Partnership with Compassion empowers the local church by providing different ways for Christians in Australia to engage in discipleship and missions.
 Contact us to find out more about church partnership.

-Whether it’s an individual sponsor trip or a church trip, partnership with Compassion captivates the entire church community.
+Whether it’s through an individual supporter trip, church trip, letter-writing or a virtual experience, partnership with Compassion captivates the entire church community.

-Being part of a transformation story, witnessing a church in a different culture and participating in the joy of meeting sponsored children are experiences that will unite your church in the love of Christ.
+Being part of a transformation story, witnessing a church in a different culture and participating in the joy of connecting with sponsored children are experiences that will unite your church in the love of Christ.

-Partnership with Compassion provides new opportunities for individuals and churches to forge a new relationship and experience different churches and cultures.
+Partnership with Compassion provides opportunities for individuals and churches to forge a new relationship and experience with different churches and cultures.
 Travelling to the field as a church is an invaluable chance for church members to serve and grow together.
-Stories of adventures and funny child letters also inject a contagious passion within your church.
+It's always fun to be able to share stories from trips or child letters within your church community.

 Sharon recalls how a church trip forged deeper relationships with fellow church members.